 It is strongly recommended that some security measures to prevent injection of malicious data and to prevent denial-of-service attacks be implemented at or below the LTP layer.

 SANA Considerations

+Discussion

+RFC7116 [XXX] defines IANA registries for the Licklider Transmission Protocol.
+Portions of the LTP registries have been delegated to SANA for management.
+This section describes the portions of those registries that SANA is requested to manage.

 LTP Engine ID Registry.